 - What is the company's approach to career development?

-- Describe the work-life balance of employees.
+- How would you describe the work-life balance of employees?

 - What kind of opportunities do you offer for advanced training and education?

 - What makes you proud of this company?